zriyansh/signoz.io/blog/2022-04-13-opentelemetry-grpc-golang.md

 It is already included in the [go.mod](https://github.com/SigNoz/distributed-tracing-go-grpc-sample/blob/main/go.mod) file of the sample repo.

 When the MongoDB client is initialized, we need to set the monitor through ***otelmongo.NewMonitor()*** method like below which would get the instrumentation data from MongoDB.
+You can find the code in [server.go](https://github.com/SigNoz/distributed-tracing-go-grpc-sample/blob/fc29bd1406f2f2d31972cac339dbd578ac080635/server/server.go#L237) file.

 ```jsx
 client, err := mongo.NewClient(options.Client().ApplyURI(mongo_url).SetMonitor(otelmongo.NewMonitor()))